Zuriel Oduwole: University speeches and early engagements

-The University of Pretoria in South Africa [aka TUKS] invited her to speak to their student body in March 2015 as a film maker, to give the students an insight into how to communicate and tell the story of global events, from a specific perspective – as part of their Humanities series.
+The University of Pretoria in South Africa [aka TUKS] invited her to speak to their student body in March 2015 as a filmmaker, to give the students an insight into how to communicate and tell the story of global events, from a specific perspectiv— as part of their Humanities series.

 In April 2015, the Ivy League's Columbia University in New York, U.S. invited her as a featured speaker at their African Economic Forum conference, as well as a segment panelist, to speak about the potentials of the new Africa.

-President Alpha Conde of Guinea met and spoke with Zuriel in May 2015, as part of an information documentary she was doing on the Ebola Virus, which started in his country Guinea [before ravaging Sierra Leone and Liberia] to understand the impact on the economies of the region, as well as the effect on children's education.
+President Alpha Conde of Guinea met and spoke with Zuriel in May 2015, as part of an information documentary she was doing on the Ebola virus, which started in his country Guinea [before ravaging Sierra Leone and Liberia] ,to understand the impact on the economies of the region, as well as the effect on children's education.
 President Conde was her 15th world leader she would meet to talk about pertinent and pressing issues.

-As part of their global #LikeAGirl campaign to shore up girls confidence as they entered adolescence, global giant Procter & Gamble engaged Zuriel in June 2015 to create a short documentary about the education of girls about puberty, and the support needed during this period of their lives.
+As part of their global #LikeAGirl campaign to shore up girls' confidence as they entered adolescence, global giant Procter & Gamble engaged Zuriel in June 2015 to create a short documentary about the education of girls about puberty, and the support needed during this period of their lives.
 She wrote, narrated and produced the video for the campaign with the theme Unstoppable Like A Girl.

 While attending global events during the 70th United Nations General Assembly session in New York in September 2015, she met David A. Granger, the President of Guyana on the sidelines of the General Assembly, to speak about the Guyana–Venezuela territorial dispute.